terrill/YTCA/README.md

 * **filtervalue** - the value associated with the chosen filter type.
 See the preceding section for details.
 * **timeunit** - the unit in which "duration" values are reported.
 Supported values are 'seconds' (the default), 'minutes', or 'hours'
 * **title** - title of the report.
 Must be URL-encoded.
 For example, spaces must be replaced with plus signs (+) and other special characters must be replaced with their UTF-8 codes.
 See [W3Schools URL Encoding Reference][] for details, including a UTF-8 conversion chart.
+* **debug** - supported values are 'true' or 'false'.
+If true, includes URLs of all YouTube queries in the output so users can inspect the query and the raw data returned from YouTube in response.

 Requirements